Beef up your IP Security with Zero Trust – 5 Guiding Principles to start protecting your IP effectively

 Systems are complex and are always changing.
 It is important to know which systems contain data that is most critical and which databases have a specific combination of sensitive data that place them at higher risk.

 One way to identify which portion of your IP is the most critical is to classify it.
-There are countless variables to consider as different data require different treatment.
+There are countless variables to consider as different data require different treatments.

 Also, remember this is not a one-time project as critical data keeps changing and requires constant tracking.
 Three levels of data classification are needed: